Thomas V. Draude: Adjunct professor experience

-Since 2016, Draude has been an adjunct professor at several Tampa-area universities (St.Leo 2016-2019; University of South Florida 2016-current), instructing to undergraduate students on a variety of military and political science topics.
+Since 2016, Draude has been an adjunct professor at several Tampa-area universities (St.Leo 2016–2019; University of South Florida 2016-current), instructing to undergraduate students on a variety of military and political science topics.

 Draude has featured two core classes that were leveraged at both higher education institutions: "The Vietnam War" and "Why and How We Fight U.S. Wars".
-Both courses feature Draude's innovative hub instruction framework, whichh feature a wide range of guest speakers that each speak to a unique aspect of the topical matter, in an intentional effort for the students to benefit from wide and differentiated perspectives that challenge traditional opinions on both the challenging times of the Vietnam War era, as well as the policy and lens of our nation's war-time military decision making.
+Both courses feature Draude's innovative hub instruction framework, which feature a wide range of guest speakers that each speak to a unique aspect of the topical matter, in an intentional effort for the students to benefit from wide and differentiated perspectives that challenge traditional opinions on both the challenging times of the Vietnam War era, as well as the policy and lens of our nation's war-time military decision making.

 As an example, the Vietnam class has featured Draude's own experiences as a young Marine Corps officer, but also those of war protesters, Vietnamese boat people and political figures involved in negotiations and decision-making.